 The first and most effective place to start is lighting.
 A lot of energy (and money) can be saved by installing compact fluorescent light bulbs around the house.
 The same goes installing energy efficient fridges, hot water heaters, and air conditioners.
 Most people still react negatively to these ideas, however, for one reason: cost.
 Why pay double what you would for regular appliances and renovations?
 It's a hard concept to grasp but you will end up saving significantly in the long run.

 It is also important to consider how heating and cooling systems work in your home.
 If you have systems that are out of date or not properly installed it could result in leaks.
 If you have a leaky cooling system then it is not working at its maximum potential and you therefore have to turn it up and waste energy that you don't need to.
-Performing an energy audit before you purchase that house for sale in Mississauga Ontario is the best way to detect any faulty systems and have them replaced.
+Performing an energy audit before you purchase that house for sale is the best way to detect any faulty systems and have them replaced.

 Even real estate agent companies have started to be aware of environmentally friendly needs by providing courses to educate their agents.
 Various Toronto real estate blogs indicate that agents learn about how to sell green products and how to develop and take advantage of government financing.
 So, if you are considering buying a home maybe it's a good idea to pick a real estate agent who has educated themselves with green housing.
 It will save you lot of money in the long run!